Theme

 Knowledge-to-skill conversion posture

-The notable angle is the project’s emphasis on moving from raw documentation toward more structured inputs for downstream AI workflows.
+The project emphasizes moving from raw documentation toward more structured inputs for downstream AI workflows.

 Availability